Z-Kiss/PyChemist/README.md

 ### **Getting Started**

 Before you start, you need to create a Virtual Environment
-    - From the PyChemist directory run: "python venv venv"
+    - From the PyChemist directory run: "python -m venv venv"

 Then you need to activate it
     - Enter the command "source venv/bin/activate" if you're on a Unix-based system